IIIF-Commons/biiif/README.md

 To add a thumbnail to your collection, manifest, or canvas simply include a file named `thumb.jpg` (any image file extension will work) in the directory.

-If no thumb image is found in a canvas directory, and the `generateThumbs` parameter is set to `true`, biiif checks to see if an image is being annotated onto the canvas with a painting motivation.
+If no thumb image is found in a canvas directory, biiif checks to see if an image is being annotated onto the canvas with a painting motivation.
 If so, a thumb is generated (100 x 100px) from that.

 ## Linked Manifests